X-Illuminati/internet-of-spores/doc/server_design_detail.md

 ## Future Improvements

+**Node-RED Flows**

--find some way to make the tabs more modular so they can be included into an existing set of flows or so they can be expanded upon but still have an easy upgrade path
+It would be good to find some way to make the tabs more modular so they can be included into an existing set of flows or so they can be expanded upon but still have an easy upgrade path.
+It seems like the import and export of "libraries" should make this possible.
+Likewise, the use of "subflows" might offer a modular solution or at least make the inclusion of the libraries more straightforward.

+**Node-RED SOH Monitor**

+It might be good to reduce the reliance on systemd in order to support other init systems.
+The availability of systemd services could likely be auto-detected and, if not present, fallback on standard syslog monitoring and "service" helper utilities.

+Currently, the script hardcodes the `--user` parameter to systemctl and journalctl.
+This should be made configurable or allow for some sort of auto-detection mechanism.
+It seems like systemctl has enough introspection capabilities to allow for auto-detection.